82nd Expeditionary Rescue Squadron performs HALO jump

 |0

-This work, 82nd Expeditionary Rescue Squadron performs HALO jump [Image 8 of 8], by SSgt Shawn White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 82nd Expeditionary Rescue Squadron performs HALO jump [Image 13 of 13], by TSgt Christopher Ruano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT